OrensteinLab/PrimerDesigner/README.md

 ###  Tracking_Timings_Creation.ipynb
 <br>
-- This program has similar inital setup to Mutagenesis, but it also iterates through many different coding sequence lengths & provides primer design outputs for each one.
+- This program has similar inital setup to Mutagenesis, but it also iterates through many different coding sequence lengths & provides primer design outputs for each one. <br>
-- After it finishes iterating, it will save all of the relevant output data to a list and save it to a csv file.
+- After it finishes iterating, it will save all of the relevant output data to a list and save it to a csv file.<br>
-- In addition, the program keeps track of time and memory usage for every part and records it for the user
+- In addition, the program keeps track of time and memory usage for every part and records it for the user<br>